Reggane series, French nuclear tests

 The Reggane series was a group of 4 atmospheric A-bomb nuclear tests conducted by France between February 1960 and April 1961, close to the end of the Algerian War.
 The bombs were detonated at the Saharan Military Experiments Centre near Reggane, French Algeria in the Sahara desert region of Tanezrouft, by the Nuclear Experiments Operational Group (GOEN), a unit of the Joint Special Weapons Command.
 The series saw the explosion of the first French nuclear weapon and was followed by the In Ekker series.

+The French authorities claimed that the tests took place in an uninhabited area, but at least 27,000 people living in the vicinity were negatively impacted.
+The radioactive fallout caused elevated levels of skin cancer, birth defects, organ cancers and blindness among the local population.

 Codenames

 All four operations were named after the jerboa (Gerboise), a desert rodent found in the Sahara, with the adjunction of a colour.
 The first three colours adjuncted (blue, white and red) are said to come from the French Flag.

 Chart of the tests

+Human impact

+The French authorities claimed that the tests took place in uninhabited areas, but thousands of people lived in the vicinity and were not properly warned of the tests.

+The tests left "a legacy of uncontained radiation that is still crippling inhabitants", with the radioactive plutonium causing higher levels of skin cancer and other afflictions.

+During the 1970s, babies in southern Algeria began to be born with birth defects, including atrophied limbs, while those that had witnessed the tests were affected by organ cancers and blindness.

+France’s Ministry of Defence estimated that 27,000 Algerians were impacted by the test, although there were a total of 60,000 people living in the area at the time.